 All business are required to file payroll taxes at regular intervals, whether you have just a few employees or hundreds.
-Payroll taxes are carefully monitored by the IRS and a failure to pay these taxes will quickly result in heavy fines and penalties.
+Payroll taxes are carefully monitored by the IRS and a failure to pay these taxes will quickly result in an audit followed by heavy fines and penalties.
 This makes it easy for payroll tax problems to add up, even with just one late payment.
 A failure to file payroll taxes once can quickly become a second time, then a third, and before long you have tens or hundreds of thousands of dollars in payroll debt.
 Though this can seem like an impossible obstacle, there are ways to resolve payroll tax problems.
 Our Connecticut CPA and tax attorney can help you solve them.
 From our offices in West Hartford, New Milford, and Danbury, Connecticut, we help businesses throughout the state and across the country.
 With a visit to one of our offices or a simple phone call or email, you can get the payroll tax help you need and jump on the path to resolution.

 Running a business isn’t easy, and sometimes money gets tight.
 When this happens, some businesses attempt to make ends meet by taking money out of payroll tax withholdings.
 While this money may be used to pay rent, utilities and keep the business operational, it also creates more debts and penalties.
 Once this practice starts, it’s hard to get out of, and the IRS does not make exceptions for businesses using their payroll withholdings to stay operational.